Where can I find information on the topographic data?

 For the Topo50 data, 90% of well-defined topographic features have a planimetric (x,y) accuracy of +/- 22 metres and a vertical (z) accuracy of within +/-10 metres.
-Over the last few years LINZ data maintenance has been undertaken using imagery with accuracy in the order of +/- 6 metres.
-This means that sheets maintained from this imagery will be a lot better than 22 metres, however +/-22 metres is LINZ's official spatial accuracy.
+Over the last few years Toitū Te Whenua data maintenance has used imagery with accuracy in the order of +/- 6 metres.
+This means that sheets maintained from this imagery will be a lot better than 22 metres, however +/-22 metres is our official spatial accuracy.

 For the Topo250 data, 90% of well-defined topographic features have a planimetric (x,y) accuracy of +/- 150 metres and a vertical (z) accuracy of within +/- 50 metres.

-Why is there a difference between the topographic data and what I can see on other aerial imagery I have?
+Why is there a difference between the topographic data and what I can see on aerial imagery?

 If the differences are small, then it could be the result of the generalisation techniques used when capturing the data.
-At 1:50,000 scale, not all features can be shown (eg, if there is a group of 5 or 6 buildings in close proximity, only 2 or 3 may be shown).
-Also, where features are very close together (eg, a road, railway line and coastline) they may be separated slightly to enable each to be clearly visible on the printed map.
+At 1:50,000 scale, not all features can be shown (for example, if 5 or 6 buildings are in close proximity only 2 or 3 may be shown).
+Also, where features are very close together (such as a road, railway line and coastline) they may be separated slightly to enable each to be clearly visible on the printed map.

-Why isn't the road in the topographic data in the same place as the road parcel in the cadastre?
+Why isn't a road in the topographic data in the same place as the road parcel in the cadastre?

 How do I combine individual map sheets from the topo map series?